 Which Employers Are Subject to USERRA?

 USERRA applies to all employers, whether private or government (federal, state, and local).
-Unlike most other anti-discrimination laws, private employers do not have to employer a minimum number of employees to be covered–it applies to all employers.
+Unlike most other anti-discrimination laws, private employers do not have to employ a minimum number of employees to be covered–it applies to all employers.

 What Is Required for Reemployment under USERRA?